-- 1. The requirements regarding the internship will be announced on the Student Portal at the beginning of each academic year. - 2.
-The requirements regarding the internship must be laid down in an internship agreement.
+- 1. The general requirements regarding the internship will be announced on the Student Portal at the beginning of each academic year. - 2.
+The specific requirements regarding the internship must be laid down in an internship agreement.
 The format for the agreement is available on the Student Portal. - 3.
-The supervisor gives feedback and a mark on the performance on the work floor (see assessment plan Internship and thesis). - 4.
+The supervisor, as appointed examiner, gives feedback and a mark on the performance on the work floor (see assessment plan Internship and thesis). - 4.
 An endorsement for the internship will be obtained if the responsible supervisor assesses the internship with at least a 6.0.